Tracking the funded status of pension plans as at June 30, 2020

-This graph shows the changes in the financial position of a typical defined benefit plan with an average duration since December 31, 2018.
-For this illustration, assets and liabilities of the plan were each arbitrarily set at $100 million as at December 31, 2018.
-The estimate of the solvency liabilities reflects the new CIA guidance for valuations effective March 31, 2019 or later.
+This graph shows the changes in the financial position of a typical defined benefit plan with an average duration since December 31, 2019.
+For this illustration, assets and liabilities of the plan were each arbitrarily set at $100 million as at December 31, 2019.
+The estimate of the solvency liabilities reflects the CIA guidance for valuations effective April 30, 2020 or later.
 The following graph shows the impact of three typical portfolios on plan assets and the effect of interest rate changes on solvency liabilities of medium duration.

-The prescribed CIA Annuity purchase rates and the commuted value rates used in the calculation of solvency liabilities decreased during the month.
-As a result, the solvency liabilities increased by 2.4% for a medium duration plan.
-For this type of plan, an investment in the 60/40 or in the HD portfolio resulted in a decrease of the solvency ratio while an investment in the LDI portfolio resulted in an increase of the solvency ratio.
+The prescribed CIA annuity purchase rates as well as the commuted value rates used in the calculation of solvency liabilities slightly decreased during the month.
+As a result, the solvency liabilities increased slightly for a medium duration plan.
+For this type of plan, an investment in the LDI, in the 60/40 and in the HD portfolio resulted in an increase of the solvency ratio.

 Please contact your Morneau Shepell consultant for a customized analysis of your pension plan.